Meet the CAPS Staff

 Undocumented Student Program Counselor

 Bianca Barrios earned her PhD as a first-generation college student from Washington State University’s Counseling Psychology program.
 She joined the CAPS team in 2018 as a postdoctoral fellow and as a licensed psychologist for the Undocumented Student Program in 2019.
 Bianca grew up in Los Angeles County with a mixed-status family.
-As a licensed psychologist, her areas of focus include students of color and undocumented/immigrant student college adjustment and persistence, Latinx mental health, LGBTQ affirmative therapy, and women’s concerns.
+As a licensed psychologist, her areas of focus include students of color and undocumented/immigrant students college adjustment and persistence, Latinx mental health, LGBTQ affirmative therapy, and women’s concerns.
 She possesses an unwavering commitment to social justice and advocacy.
 When working with students she aims to co-create a space built on trust and compassion where students can feel comfortable bringing in all parts of themselves to begin the process of exploration, learning, and healing.

 Additional Languages: Spanish